Chart Color Schemes

 Suffolk Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Suffolk Park, as per the latest Census, consisted of 69.2% houses and 30.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
-Home ownership in Suffolk Park was at 34.2%, with the remaining dwellings either mortgaged (32.5%) or rented (33.4%).
-The median monthly mortgage repayment in the area was $2,383, exceeding Non-Metro NSW's average of $1,980.
-The median weekly rent figure was recorded at $700, compared to Non-Metro NSW's $450.
-Nationally, Suffolk Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Suffolk Park dwellings, as per the latest Census data, comprised 69.2% houses and 30.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
+Home ownership in Suffolk Park stood at 34.2%, with the rest either mortgaged (32.5%) or rented (33.4%).
+The median monthly mortgage repayment was $2,383, higher than Non-Metro NSW's average of $1,980.
+Median weekly rent in Suffolk Park was $700, compared to Non-Metro NSW's $450.
+Nationally, Suffolk Park's mortgage repayments were significantly higher at $2,383 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing